MTHFR, Methylation, Chronic Disease & Beyond

-Methylation is an extraordinary and quite complex biochemical process unlike any other that contributes to a wide range of vital body functions, such as detoxification, immune function, mood balancing, and more.
-In fact it’s so complex that few doctors really understand it.
+Methylation is an extraordinary and quite complex biochemical process unlike any other that contributes to a whole range of vital body functions, such as detoxification, immune function, mood balancing, and more.
+In fact, it’s so complex that few doctors really understand it.

 It can injure and/or completely destroy our health and it also can protect us.
-So it’s proper function is essential and foundational to good health.
-This is achieved by optimizing genes through methylation pathway.
+So its proper function is essential foundational to good health.
+This is achieved by optimizing genes through the methylation pathway.
 If one pathway is hindered, such as in the case of MTHFR mutations, other pathways, which are reliant on it, will also be hindered.
-This will end up causing a “hindered” ripple effect throughout the entire body, and many of its processes, resulting in a myriad of chronic diseases.
+This will end up causing a “hindered” ripple effect through the entire body, and many of its processes, resulting in a myriad of chronic diseases.